 The church was erected in the fifteenth century on a hill overlooking the village.
 Since the Reformation until 1945, it was in the possession of Protestants.
 In 1778, works strengthening the foundation of the tower were made, while in the nineteenth century, the cohesion of church walls with iron clasps was secured.
 In the twentieth century, the church burned twice, for the first time in 1911, and another in 1927.

-The church was originally founded on a rectangular plan as an aisleless temple, without a west tower.
-Existing currently tower comes from a later period.
-All the walls of the temple are made of bricks and have buttresses, although the interior has a flat, wooden ceiling.
-Particularly rich is the eastern gable, completely covered with decoration in the form of pointed blendes, between which there are two circular blendes.
-In the original temple, the eastern side probably had only one central, gothic window.
-The southern wall was originally divided into four parts, separated by buttresses, in which there was one gothic window.
-It was destroyed by visible bricklaying and extension of the porch.
-The northern wall has a similar fragmentation, but only in three parts.
-They feature two gothic windows and a stepped, pointed portal.
-At the contact with the eastern wall you can also see distinct traces of the annexation, probably the original sacristy.
+The church was situated on a hill overlooking the village.
+Originally, it had the shape of an aisleless, rectangular building, without the west tower.
+All the walls of the temple were made of bricks and reinforced with buttresses, although the interior has a flat, wooden ceiling, not vaults.
+The eastern gable, completely covered with a decoration in the form of ogival blendes, with two round blendes between them, was particularly rich.
+Originally, the eastern side probably had only one, centrally pierced, gothic window.
+The southern wall was originally divided into four parts separated by buttresses, each with one gothic window.
+The northern wall had a similar division, but only in three parts.
+Two gothic windows and a stepped ogival entrance portal were created in it.
+At the junction with the eastern wall, you can also see clear traces of an extension, probably the original sacristy.